BDen32/Milestone-Project-1/README.md

 ![Image showing the responsive navigation on the LVAA page](assets/images/header-burger.png)

+The navigation bar has been made 'sticky'.
+Which means it appears on the top of the screen when scrolling.
+This helps the user to be able to access the dropdown and page options whereever they are on the site.

 #### Footer:

 The footer sits at the bottom of each page.
 This contains links to LVAA's social media pages.
 Currently, the LVAA only have a Facebook page, but the other links go to the Instagram and Youtube home pages.
 Each icon opens in a new tab when clicked.